Genesis 32:24-28 “Then Jacob was left alone; and a Man wrestled with him until the breaking of day.”

 When we think we are wrestling with God, we may be wrestling against the enemy.
 The victory is dependent on how we are equipped.
-Attempting to battle darkness with good intentions, fuzzy thoughts, or even worldly meditation and you set yourself up for a bitter defeat.
+Attempt to battle Satan with good intentions, nice thoughts, or even worldly meditation and you set yourself up for a bitter defeat.

 If we try to live according to the worlds standards, we will fall.
 The world attempts to conjure up all forms of ways to bring about peace, security, or eternal solace.
 Many of their techniques which have Hindu or Buddhist overtones, are practiced by a tradition in which they have no knowledge of Truth, and these practices are what the Bible refers to as doctrines of demons.

 1 Timothy 4:1 “Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons,”